craigdanj/miniblog/README.md

 #### It also uses React hooks and GraphQL hooks in the client since hooks is what React projects will eventually move towards.

 - The blog demonstrates how queries, mutations and pagination wih queries is done.
 - The login page of course demonstrates how token authentication.
-Since this a demo it stores the AUTH cookie in local storage however ideally you would have it stored as a cookie via HTTP headers with the 'Secure' and 'HttpOnly' driectives set.
+Since this a demo it stores the AUTH cookie in local storage however you could also have it stored as a cookie via HTTP headers with the 'Secure' and 'HttpOnly' directives set.
-- The chat page demonstartes the use of subscriptions.
-Note when you refresh the chat page you loose your chat history since it isnt saved in a database.
+- The chat page demonstrates the use of subscriptions.
+Note when you refresh the chat page you loose your chat history since it isn't saved in a database.
+It works like live chat.
+You see only what you’ve typed since you started the chat.
 - The file upload page demonstrates how file uploads can be handled with GraphQL.
 For this feature too the backend does not store data but does return a response.